-To contact Dell's technical support service, see "Before You Call" and then see the contact information for your region.
+To contact Dell's technical support service, see "Before You Call" and then see "Contacting Dell" for the contact information for your region.

 Dell Enterprise Training and Certification

 Dell Enterprise Training and Certification is available; see www.dell.com/training for more information.
 This service may not be offered in all locations.